fgittins/cv/README.md

 # Fabian Gittins's Curriculum Vitae LaTeX source

-This repository is a derivative work of Leo C. Stein's CV repository, which can be found at https://github.com/duetosymmetry/cv and uses `res.cls`.
+This repository is a derivative work of Leo C. Stein's CV repository, which can be found at https://github.com/duetosymmetry/cv and uses the [resumé class](https://ctan.org/pkg/res).
 Full credit to the original authors.